-People who wish to use the Process Communication Model® will first complete a questionnaire which, once processed, will enable them to discover their personality structure.
-The teaching metaphor of a condominium helps us to visualise the composition of each unique personality structure.
+If you want to use the the Process Communication Model®, you will first need to complete a questionnaire.
+The result will enable you to discover your personality structure.
+PCM uses the teaching metaphor of a six-floor condominium to enable us to visualise the composition of each individual’s personality structure.
 Each of the six personality types is located on a single floor with the size of the bar within the floor indicating the level of energy available when the person wants to use the corresponding personality type.
 The metaphor of an “elevator” illustrates the person’s ability to reach all of the floors and use all of their resources.

 The ground floor, called the Base, indicates the dominant, most highly developed personality type.
 Being able to identify another’s Base helps us to use the most effective communication channel and perception to connect with that person.

-The concept of Phase provides keys to understanding what motivates people.
-Satisfying the psychological needs of the Phase affects our motivation on a day-to-day basis and guides us on how to motivate self and others.
+The concept of Phase helps us to understand what is motivating us.
+If we satisfy the psychological needs of the Phase Personality, we will positively impact our motivation on a day-to-day basis.
+This will also represent a guide on how to motivate others.
 Even better, it helps us to recognize when we or our communication partner enter a distress sequence and gives us the tools to tackle this situation.

 This is useful for whatever context in our lives: personal relationships, sales and negotiations, education, project management, HR or simple social interactions.

 Once one starts to understand PCM, it will become a (quite exciting) habit to identify the most energized “floors” (meaning, personality types) in someone’s personality.
 Doing this helps strengthen one’s understanding of PCM and the six personality types, making it easier afterwards in our day to day life to know how to better approach our conversation partners (or our team members, direct reports, line managers, life partners, children, etc.), to “speak their language”, so that we avoid miscommunication and distress and we get more things done smoothly and efficiently, while building high quality and trust-based relationships.